|

 takes these 5 harps worth of parts home for a week, sanding 1 a day

 for 5 hours or more each.
-When they come back, Dave goes over them with
+When they come back, Dave goes over them

-finish quality of the harp.
+to the finished quality of the harp.

 Oh boy, spray day!
 Have